isomerpages/moe-rosyth/_for-parents/Administrative Matters.md

 The Ministry of Education provides financial assistance to needy Singapore Citizen students in Government, Government-aided schools and Institute of Higher Learning so that all Singaporeans, regardless of their financial background, can benefit from the best opportunities in education.

-A student is eligible for MOE FAS if he or she meets either of the following criteria: Gross Household Income (GHI) not exceeding $2,750 per month; or Per Capita Income (PCI) not exceeding $690 per month
+A student is eligible for MOE FAS if he or she meets either of the following criteria: Gross Household Income (GHI) not exceeding $3,000 per month; or Per Capita Income (PCI) not exceeding $750 per month.

 You may find out more information from the MOE [website](https://www.moe.gov.sg/page%20not%20found?item=%2feducation%2ffinancial-assistance%2fmoe-financial-assistance-scheme&user=extranet%5cAnonymous&site=moe-website) .